 The first scene-setting chapter is something of an anti-climax after the high level of anticipation left by the first book but the pace is quick to ramp up.
 Moore threads his plot carefully through Wells’ original story, paying homage as he subverts and twists.
 He also plays with our perceptions of the Victorian literary characters, making them all the more human with flaws and complexities, showing sides that their original creators would probably never have dreamed of portraying.

 As with the previous volume Moore has plenty of fun drawing in coincidental Victoriana, though it’s a little more opaque this time round, with more for the enthusiast and less for the occasional reader.
-For the those stuck between the two, we heartily recommend Jess Nevins’ annotations to anyone with an interest in the detail behind the story.
 There’s also a weighty prose section at the back of the book, pertaining to be an almanac of the world that Moore has created, which binds an incredible level of detail into this fictional Victorian backdrop.
 It’s almost as if Moore is demonstrating that, if he wanted to, he could go on writing this stuff for the rest of his days.
-If only.

 O’Neill’s art is as beautifully disturbing as ever, perfectly suited to this dark landscape of fictional past.
 His Martian tripods are threateningly spooky but thoroughly authentic to Wells’ originals, while his characterisation of the League themselves is magical.